NCSGgroup/PyHawk/README.md

 # 2. Contact

-Yi Wu (wu_yi@hust.edu.cn) , Fan Yang (fany@plan.aau.dk) , ShuHao Liu (liushuhao@hust.edu.cn)
+Yi Wu (wu_yi@hust.edu.cn) , Fan Yang (fany@plan.aau.dk) , ShuHao Liu (liushuhao@hust.edu.cn), Ehsan Forootan (efo@plan.aau.dk)

-Huazhong University of Science and Technology
-Geodesy Group (see https://aaugeodesy.com/), Department of Sustainability and Planning, Aalborg University, Aalborg 9000, Denmark
+Huazhong University of Science and Technology; Geodesy Group (see https://aaugeodesy.com/), Department of Sustainability and Planning, Aalborg University, Aalborg 9000, Denmark

-This work is supported by the Huazhong University of Science and Technology.
-Additional supports come from and Aalborg University.
+This work is supported by the Huazhong University of Science and Technology, is also supported by the Danmarks Frie Forskningsfond [10.46540/2035-00247B] through the DANSk-LSM project.

 # 3. Features